maveniverse/site-001/content/en/docs/njord/migration/_index.md

 ```

 Yes, you see it right: POM now says the truth: "we publish to Central" and "we use Sonatype Central Portal" service.
-Also, there is no need to distinguish server for "release" and "snapshot".
+Also, there is no need to distinguish server id for "release" and "snapshot".

 Finally, IF you have some existing plugin that did the job before, just remove, and undo all the hoops and loops that
 the plugin or tool required (like adding some properties, profiles, whatnot).